 To participate in the JobCover placement program, employers must meet the eligibility criteria, which include:

 - being able to offer employment to a worker for a minimum of 12 months

 - providing a minimum of 64 paid hours per month or a return to the worker’s pre-injury hours.

 Employers must hold a current workers compensation policy or self-insurer’s licence, and adhere to the relevant workers compensation and workplace health and safety legislation in their jurisdiction.
 For more information, refer to the JobCover placement program guidance material.

 The program is designed to secure ongoing sustainable employment for a worker who has a work related injury or illness and is deemed eligible.
 A variety of employment arrangements are considered suitable.

 In some circumstances a workplace assessment may be used to determine the suitability and safety of the employment placement.
 For some workers, specific equipment or workplace modifications, prerequisite knowledge, skills, licences or certifications may be required to achieve a safe and sustainable return to work.

-See the ‘Help with getting back to work’ section on our website for information on a range of programs that can assist a worker to recover at/return to work.
+See the ‘I'm a worker recovering at work’ section on our website for information on a range of programs that can assist a worker to recover at/return to work.